Camper Cushion Covers DIY

 You now have the bottom and sides finished.
 Next, attach the bottom of the large front piece to the other side of the zippered fabrics.
 The ends of the top panel fit over the edge of the side pieces.

-Attaching the Camper Cushion Cover Ends
+Attaching the Camper Cushions Ends

 Now you need to sew the other two seams of the side fabric to the front.
 Fold the fabric upwards, and line the edges together.
 Next, you will pin and sew the edge and top of the side portion to the front panel.

-Pin along the side of the front panel to the side of the end panel.
-Then continue pinning the good side of the side panel of the good side of the front piece.
-Wow, this sounds so complicated, but the picture should help show how easy it really is.
+Wow, this sounds so complicated, but the picture should help show how easy it actually is.
 Once pinned, sew along the two edges.
 Sew along the long seam, stop at 3/8″ for seam allowance then continue along the second seam.

 Attaching the Back Panel